EricLu1218/Physical_Design_Automation/Placement_Legalization/src/README.md

-# Homework4: Placement Legalization
+# Placement Legalization
 Implement an existing algorithm, called “Abacus”, to legalize a given global placement result with minimal displacement.

-## Notice
-This code has been modified to OOP on 2021.02.27.

-This is not the same as report.

 ## How to Compile
 In this directory, enter the following command:
 ```
 $ make
 ```
-It will generate the executable file "hw4" in "Homework4_Placement_Legalization/bin/".
+It will generate the executable file "hw4" in "Placement_Legalization/bin/".

 If you want to remove it, please enter the following command:
 ```